-His work has been presented worldwide, including recent presentations at the Stone in NYC, the Burning Man Festival in Black Rock City, Nevada, the The Hong Kong Arts Centre, and the Seedspace Gallery in Nashville.
+His work has been presented worldwide, including recent presentations at the Issue Project Room in NYC, the Burning Man Festival in Black Rock City, Nevada, the The Hong Kong Arts Centre, and Caramoor Center for Music and the Arts in Katonah, NY.
 His work has been released on Autumn Records, Deep Listening, Wowcool, Simple Logic, Static Caravan, and others.

-From 1997 until 2003, he worked as a studio engineer, faculty member, and technical director in the electronic arts program at Rensselaer Polytechnic Institute.
+From 1997 until 2003, he worked as a studio engineer, faculty member, and technical director in the electronic arts program at Rensselaer Polytechnic Institute, where he developed a continuing interest in collaboration with artists in other media.
 He holds music degrees from Seattle Pacific University, Miami University, Peabody Conservatory, and Princeton University, where he also held postdoctoral research associate position, working with the legendary Princeton Laptop Orchestra (PLOrk).
-He currently lives in Edmonton, Alberta, where he is an associate professor of composition at the University of Alberta, and where he also serves as Director of the Humanities Computing MA program.
+He currently lives in Edmonton, Alberta, where he is an associate professor of composition at the University of Alberta.

 Moore, Stephan and Scott Smallwood.
 “The Soundscape of Burning Man.”
 Soundscape Journal.
 Vol. 11, Number 1, Fall/Winter 2011, pp. 47-51.

 Smallwood, Scott.
 “Virtuosic Listening: Context in Soundscapes and Music.”
 In Anthology of Essays on Deep Listening.
 Kingston, NY: Deep Listening Publications, 2012, pp. 205-220.

 Smallwood, Scott and Jared Bielby.
 “Solarsonics: Patterns of Ecological Praxis in Solar-powered Sound Art.” in Proceedings of the Symposium Musique et écologies du son / Music and ecologies of sound, Universite Paris 8, Paris, May 27-30, 2013.